-The goal of this is to assess your workload, to proactively manage your clients and maximise your revenue from existing clients.
+The goal of this is to assess your workload and to proactively manage your clients and maximise your revenue from existing clients.

-If you don’t already have your deadlines for clients, now is the time to set some, based on your supplier deadlines, time for you to do your work and including a cushion to cover epic courier failures, mistakes and illness.
+- Based on these, set your own client deadlines with time for you to do your work and including a cushion to cover epic courier failures, mistakes and illness.
 Add these to your calendar.

 What are all the supplies you could need for this quarter?
 Check printer ink, sticky tape, Sharpies, bubble wrap, brown paper, labels, scissors, batteries.
 Either check everything now and order or make a note on your calendar when you are going to do this.

-If you usually give your suppliers a little extra something at Christmas, now would be a good time to schedule that.
-Black Friday comes up at the end of the month if you’re buying things that might be discounted.
+If you usually give your suppliers a little extra something at Christmas, now would be a good time to schedule that, perhaps even using Black Friday discounts.

-Ditto, if you send Christmas or New Year cards, schedule in time for those which could include: planning, shooting, designing, ordering, writing and addressing.
+Ditto, if you send holiday or New Year cards, schedule in time for those which could include: planning, shooting, designing, ordering, writing and addressing.

 An inbox is not a task list.
 So if you have hundreds or thousands of emails in there that want actioning, move them to a sub-folder so you don’t get drawn in every time you go to your inbox.